Line defect correlators in fermionic CFTs: Correlators of defect operators

 The connected part consists of two diagrams:

 These diagrams belong to a new class that we have not encountered yet and that we name \textit{$H$-diagrams}.
 They can be expressed as

-where we used the rules defined in \eqref{eq:Sigma-1} and \eqref{eq:Sigma-ahat} in order to move the $\Sigma$-matrices in front, and where the integral $H_{12,34}$ is defined in \eqref{eq:BasicDefs} and has not been solved analytically yet.
+where the integral $H_{12,34}$ is defined in \eqref{eq:BasicDefs} and has not been solved analytically yet.
 It is however possible to solve the integral thanks to the derivatives in front, as shown in \eqref{eq:sol-G1234a}-\eqref{eq:sol-G1234}.
 The second diagram can be calculated analogously, and we obtain the following unit-normalized correlator:

-We can extract new defect CFT data from this correlator by expanding it in the $1d$ blocks of eq.~\eqref{eq:1d-block}.
-Since we have $N_f$ fermions, there is a $U(N_f)$ flavor symmetry and we need to decompose the fermions in the singlet ($S$) and adjoint ($\text{Adj}$) representations:
+We can extract new defect CFT data from this correlator by expanding it in the $1d$ blocks of Eq.~\eqref{eq:1d-block}.
+Since we have $N_f$ fermions, there is a $U(N_f)$ flavor symmetry and we need to decompose the fermions in the singlet ($S$) and adjoint ($\text{Adj}$) representations.
+For this purpose, we reinstate the flavor indices $i=1, \ldots, N_f$, for which the decomposed correlator becomes:\footnote{This decomposition is more intricate for the cH model, and the results below are valid for the GNY and NJLY models.}

 Let us decompose the singlet sector in the conformal blocks.
 For the first few operators, we find

 The absence of a conformal block $g_{\Delta = 2} (\chi) $ indicates that